kr-colab/disperseNN/README.md

 - `edge_width`: this is the width of edge to 'crop' from the sides of the map.
 In other words, individuals are sampled edge_width distance from the sides of the map.
 - `sampling_width`: value in range (0,1), in proportion to the map width.
 - `batch_size`: for the data generator.
-- `num_pred`: this flag specifies how many simulations from the `tree_list` to predit with.
-Note: `--num_pred` is distinct from `--num_reps`; if you were to add the `-- `num_reps` flag to this command, the output would include repeated draws of 5,000 SNPs from each sample of `n` individuals.
+- `num_pred`: this flag specifies how many simulations from the `tree_list` to predict with.
+   Note: `--num_pred` is distinct from `--num_reps`; if you were to add the `--num_reps` flag to this command, the output would include repeated draws of 5,000 SNPs from each sample of `n` individuals.

-Similar to the previous example, this will generate a file called `Temp_wd/out_treeseq_predictions.txt` containing:
+Similar to the previous example, this will generate a file called `temp_wd/out_treeseq_predictions.txt` containing:

 ```bash
 Examples/TreeSeqs/output_sigma0.2to3_K5_W50_100gens_98180132_Ne12336_recap.trees 0.4588403008 16.4714975747